 Ocarina of Time and Metroid Prime work so well in three dimensions;

-that game).
-In general, I've enjoyed the majority of the series' titles, with
+enjoyed the majority of the series' titles, with Castlevania: Dracula X,

-no plans to dredge through those that are relative (see Konami World on
+I have no plans to dredge through those that are relative (see Konami World

-the cameo page), I do pay them homage.
-Others, like
+on the cameo page), I do pay them homage.
+Though,

-Kid Dracula and the alternate platform versions of the original Castlevania,
+other titles like Kid Dracula and the alternate platform versions of

 Is

 the future really that clouded?
-Recent efforts cast some sunlight.
+No--recent efforts cast some sunlight.
 Castlevania:

 Circle of the Moon showed Konami's willingness to defer to old game-making